The Andrea Levy Scholarship

 The Andrea Levy Scholarships were established in 2020 in memory of multi-award winning novelist, Andrea Levy.
 Born in London to Jamaican parents, Ms Levy held longstanding family and personal links to Edinburgh and to Scotland, and the University of Edinburgh is honoured to contribute to her legacy by hosting this scholarship programme.

-- Accepted for admission to a first undergraduate full time degree programme at the University of Edinburgh commencing study in the 2021-2022 academic year.
+- Be starting a first undergraduate full time degree programme at the University of Edinburgh in the 2023-24 academic year.

-- Have been assessed for fee status as a 'home' student.
+- Have been assessed for fee status as a 'home' student (meaning that you ordinarily live in Scotland, England, Wales or Northern Ireland).

 We will assess applications using the following: